archeofoss/archeofoss/2022/index.md

 **[14/05/2022]**

-The [call for papers](/2022/call-for-papers) of ArcheoFOSS 2022 id now open.
+The [call for papers](/2022/call-for-papers) of ArcheoFOSS 2022 is now open.
 Read the available panels and submit your research as soon aspossible.
 The call will close on **15 June 2022**.

 ---